Two-dimensional $\mathbb{Z}_2$ lattice gauge theory on a near-term quantum simulator: variational quantum optimization, confinement, and topological order: QAOA and circuit implementation

 We focus on a single set, which corresponds to our basic unit.
 We show in Fig.~\ref{fig:twoplaquettes} the corresponding quantum circuit, that will be run \emph{in parallel} for all such sets.
 Neighboring pairs of plaquettes share qubits at their boundary: this can be understood by ideally replicating the pair in Fig.~\ref{fig:circuit_sketch}(c), to build a lattice.
 For instance, the qubits 3 and 6 of our set also correspond to the qubits 2 and 5 of the set above the one in exam.
 Similarly, qubits 2 and 5 are homologous of qubits 3 and 6 for the set below, whereas qubit 7 matches qubit 1 of the plaquette pair lying on the right of the one depicted, and so on.

 The algorithm defined in Fig. \ref{fig:twoplaquettes} performs the rotation of both plaquettes in 12 steps and it can be run in parallel for all plaquette pairs.
 This procedure is based on applying the phase gates $U_{p}(\gamma)$ on qubits 4 and 7 (thus on all the qubits of the lattice lying on the vertical links) to implement the plaquette rotation.
 The gates partially depicted in green are related to the simultaneous realization of the same algorithm for the neighboring plaquettes.
 All the qubits lying on the vertical links are required to be connected via CNOTs to the four neighboring qubits, whereas the horizontal qubits are just connected to two neighbors each.
 As a result of the previous scheme, each of the P steps of the QAOA can be realized with a circuit of depth 13 on systems with open boundaries, or systems with closed boundaries and an even number of rows or columns.
-The $3\times3$ toric system addressed in the previous sections requires some additional care due to the boundary conditions and, in that case, each QAOA step can be realized with a circuit of depth 18 (see Appendix \ref{app:3x3}).
+In this work, we focus most of the numerical investigation on a lattice with $3\times 3$ plaquettes and periodic boundary conditions.
+Its implementation on actual quantum hardware requires some additional care due to the boundary conditions and, in that case, each QAOA step can be realized with a circuit of depth 18 (see Appendix \ref{app:3x3}).

 To evaluate the scaling of the preparation of a target ground state of the $\mathbb{Z}_2$ LGT, it is also important to consider the preparation of the initial states $\ket{\psi_0}$, which will subsequently be modified by the QAOA layers.
 The electric ground state $\ket{\Omega_E}$ is a trivial product state and it can be prepared by applying Hadamard gates on all qubits, to rotate them into the eigenstate $\ket{+}$ of the $\PauliSigma^x$ operator.